ese-msc/c-primer/part_one/01_running.md

 brew install gcc
 ```

 will install a recent version of `gcc` (version 14 as of early December 2024) as well as placing it in your standard path.
-Once installed, (and having openned a new terminal) you can confirm that things work by running the following command in a terminal
+Once installed, (and having opened a new terminal) you can confirm that things work by running the following command in a terminal

 ```
 gcc-14 --version